SHARE

 Job site photo

 Students engaged with each other, shared feedback as peers, and gained insights from their industry mentors.
 Industry mentors, alongside educators from the Boston Public Schools, provided educational workshops about AEC careers and concepts such as sustainable design, green building and technology integration.
-The United Way, through its BoSTEM initiative, worked with the corporate partners to provide guidance around making this learning experience relevant and culturally sustaining for the students.

 “We designed this program to address not only the workforce shortages that our customers are facing, but also to highlight the vastness of opportunities that exist for young people to find meaningful and prosperous careers in the construction industry,” said Kellyanne Mahoney, Youth Programs Specialist at Autodesk.
 “For many roles in construction, hiring managers are looking for candidates who can prove their mastery of specific skills.
 They also emphasize the importance of experience and competency in non-technical skills.”